DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | 360          |

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+To calculate the points for customers A and B at the end of January, considering the 2x points for the first week after joining, we need to apply the points multiplier based on the join date and order date.
 ```sql
 WITH dates_calc AS (
 	SELECT